 A missional community is a group of people, about the size of an extended family, who are united through Christian community around a common service and witness to a particular neighbourhood or network of relationships.
 Presence, mission and discipleship are at the core of a missional community.

-Currently we have two missional communities but with more on the way.
+Here are the current missional communities but with more on the way.

 Adoption and Fostering Support Missional Community – We provide practical support to families whose children are adopted, or placed with them, by Social Services.